alexander-miglis/OrderAPI-Demo/Readme.md

-# AWS Lambda Empty Function Project
+# AWS Lambda Annotations Demo Project

-This starter project consists of:
-* Function.cs - class file containing a class with a single function handler method
-* aws-lambda-tools-defaults.json - default argument settings for use with Visual Studio and command line deployment tools for AWS

-You may also have a test project depending on the options selected.

-The generated function handler is a simple method accepting a string argument that returns the uppercase equivalent of the input string.
-Replace the body of this method, and parameters, to suit your needs.
+This project demonstrates how to use the [Amazon.Lambda.Annotations] and then adopting it to AOT

 ## Here are some steps to follow from Visual Studio: